SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 - One less hole for the birds to nest in!

 A NEW FORESTAY YOU SAY - When you read the installation manual of any of these flexible furlers you'll discover all of them recommend replacing the forestay if it is even slightly suspect OR more than 4 years old.
 Selden goes so far as to supply a new forestay!
 All of them recommend using an open turnbuckle that is locked with SS wire since a roller furler has been known to unscrew a barrel turnbuckle that was locked.
 "Nasty that would be."
-An open turnbuckle sheds water where a barrel turnbuckle can trap it.
-I have no access to a rigging shop to swage a new 1/8" forestay so I upgraded to 5/32" wire: 316 left hand lay SS, fitting a STA-LOK eye at the top and a STA-LOK 5/16" turnbuckle stud at the bottom.
+An open turnbuckle sheds water & debris where a barrel turnbuckle can trap both.
+I have no access to a rigging shop to swage a new 1/8" forestay so I upgraded to 5/32" wire: 316 left hand lay SS, terminal a STA-LOK eye at the top and a STA-LOK 5/16" turnbuckle stud at the bottom.
 5/32" wire is more robust than 1/8," has less stretch and a STA-LOK termination has the option of field repair.

 NOTE - STA-LOK leaves the decision to fill the connector to the installer as long as the sealant is not acidic.